Skip to content

 p.y = 20;

-Object variables can be assigned null:
+Object variables can be assigned null (explicit type annotation required in that case):

 let p: Point = null;